kengoon/Automator/README.md

     - Downolad and extract this pakage.

-      Run the <code>main.py</code> file and it will automatically install the dipendences.

-      If it does not work, you can install the pakage dipendency by pip:
+    - Install the pakage dipendency by pip:

       <code>pip install -r requirements_win32.txt</code>

-      Restart the program.

     - If you have installed Visual Studio or VSCode you can copy this repository and follow the above steps.